 Dec.
 29, 2019: Hemp Farmers Struggle With Low Returns on Big Investments.
 This article details how farmers have faced steep learning curves with this new crop, which is why we recommend learning everything you can before taking the plunge into CBD farming.

-CBD & Hemp Organizations in South Carolina
+CBD & Hemp Resources for South Carolina Farmers

 This not for profit association’s mission is to protect South Carolina farmers’ interests in growing Industrial Hemp as a commodity.